nginx-architects/nginx-se-challenge/README.md

 #### Minimum requirements

+As you complete the tasks think about:
+ * How did you arrive at your solution? (troubleshooting process, challenges, resources used, etc.)
+ * Can you articulate what is happening to a techical and non-techical audience?
+ * What value does the following feature provide? and what use-cases would benefit from these capabilites?

-The following is minimum addtions to be configured
+The following is minimum addtions to be configured:

 * HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
-Configure NGINX PLus SSL termination on the load balancer and proxy upstream servers over HTTP (i.e. Client -> HTTPS -> NGINX -> HTTP -> webserver)
+Configure NGINX PLus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver
-* HTTP to HTTPS redirect service for `www2.example.com`
+* HTTP to HTTPS redirect service for `www2.example.com`, i.e. Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver
-* Enable [keepalive connections](https://www.nginx.com/blog/http-keepalives-and-web-performance/) to upstream servers
+* Enable [keepalive connections](https://www.nginx.com/blog/http-keepalives-and-web-performance/) to upstream servers.
+How would you confirm this?

 #### Extra Credits

 Enable any of the following features on the NGINX Plus load balancer for extra credits:

-* Enable a Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response.
-E.g. check for a `HTTP 200` response and `content type: text/html`
+* Enable a Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response. e.g. check for a `HTTP 200` response and `content type: text/html`
 * Enable a HTTP load balancing algorithm methods **other than the default**, round-robin
-* Provide the [`curl`](https://ec.haxx.se/http-cheatsheet.html) (or similar tool) command to add and remove server from the NGINX upstream named `dynamic`.
+* Provide the [`curl`](https://ec.haxx.se/http-cheatsheet.html) (or similar tool) command to add and remove server from the NGINX upstream named `dynamic` via the NGINX API.
 * Create a `HTTP 301` URL redirect for `/old-url` to `/new-url`
-* Enable Proxy caching for image files only.
+* Enable Proxy caching for **image files only**.
 Use the Cache folder provisioned on `/var/cache/nginx`, i.e. set `proxy_cache_path` to `/var/cache/nginx`.
 Validate the test image http://www.example.com/smile.png is cached on NGINX
+* Enable any Session persistence method to routes all requests in a given use session to the same upstream server
 * Provide the command to execute a the NGINX command on the a running container, e.g.  `nginx -t` to check nginx config file and `nginx -s reload` to Reload the configuration file
 * Add another web server instance in the `docker-compose.yml` file, using the same [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello), with the hostname, `nginx3`, and add the new server to the upstream group, `nginx_hello`